TRohithkumar/UIpath-sample1/README.md

 # UIpath-sample1
-This is a UIpath  automation, where it is used to collect different prices of Iphone7 from amazon. rakesh
+This is a UIpath  automation, where it is used to collect different prices of Iphone7 from amazon.